celinalou92/javaDesignPatterns/Notes/JavaDesignPatterns.md

 	3.  should be east to read
 	1.  create a class with constructor to initalize paramters, create builder class with getters and setter for all parameters indvidually and create a build method that returns the class being build
 5.  **Prototype**
+    1. Lets you copy existing objects, without depending on their classes
+       1. only reliant on interface
+          1. "clone interface"
+    2. Useful in testing and pre-production
+    3.